Natzzzz/mystartpage/README.md

 # mystartpage
-The startpage I created, with the links I use the most
+A clean and simple startpage displaying the weather and the current time.